-I wish I could go back and tell my freshman self that no matter how awful it felt watching my roommate and the girls next door get ready to go to a party that I wasn't invited to, things will get better.
-I wish that before I came to college that someone had told me that no matter how awful the first semester is, don't jump the gun on transferring as the only possible solution so quickly.
+I wish I could go back and tell my freshman self that no matter how awful it felt watching my roommate and the girls next door get ready to go to a party that I wasn't invited to, things would get better.
+I wish that, before I came to college, someone had told me that no matter how awful the first semester is, don't jump the gun so quickly on transferring as the only possible solution.